 There is considerable evidence of there being a link between the experience of hardship and an increased likelihood of needing support from children's social care, with associated additional costs.
-Previous analysis using a longitudinal approach highlights that a 1% increase in local level child poverty was associated with 5 additional children entering care per 100,000 between 2015 and 2020.94 With a record number of children growing up facing hunger and hardship, it is likely that this relationship will continue as more and more families are put under unsustainable pressure.
+Previous analysis using a longitudinal

-Spending on support for families and children is increasingly weighted towards late intervention services like youth justice, child protection and children in care, whilst funding for earlier intervention and preventative services falling sharply.
-Between 2011 and 2023 the costs of late intervention services increased by 57%, whilst spending on early intervention services like children's centres, family hubs, family support services and services for young people nearly halving in the same period.95
+Spending on support for families and children is increasingly weighted towards late intervention services like youth justice, child protection and children in care, with funding for earlier intervention and preventative services falling sharply.
+Between 2011 and 2023 the costs of late intervention services increased by 57%, with spending on early intervention services like children's centres, family hubs, family support services and services for young people nearly halving in the same period.
+95